 Just because it is not the government’s job to spare no cost keeping you safe, does not mean you cannot make it your own priority.
 Disabuse yourself of the notion that only the government exercises any control over the big stuff, the important stuff, the dangerous stuff.
 You are free, all on your own, to spare no expense keeping yourself safe.
+Wear a mask when you go outside, even having something like this N95 Respirator Canada has to offer can make a difference.
 Wash your hands more and touch your face less.
+Take hand sanitizer with you and use it when you enter and leave a building.
 Drive your car instead of using public transportation.
 Start prepping.

 Stay home from work, like you think all those returning aid workers should.